wp-plugins/b09-link-to-existing-content/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Done.
 The plugin integrates seamlessly with the wordpress interface.
 4. Use Filters to customize the plugins behaviour, see source code of for documentation
-5. If you have custom fields in your post types, you should consider installing the plugin Search Everything and activate the option "Search every custom field".
+5. If you have custom fields in your post types, you should consider installing the plugin <a title='Search Everyting' href='http://wordpress.org/plugins/search-everything/'>Search Everything</a> and activate the option "Search every custom field".
+6. Check out the <a href='http://wordpress.org/plugins/b09-link-to-existing-content/faq/'>FAQ</a> for more information.

 == Frequently Asked Questions ==